top of page

 elspeth.piano@gmail.com

 Since we have multiple grade levels and differing levels of mastery in math, Green Room students work on math individually.
 If you don't already have a preferred math curriculum, we recommend a Saxon math book paired with the NicoletheMathLady.com online instructor.
 This allows the student to have a physical book to work from as well as an online instructor that the student can view at any time and at their own pace.
 They can work from this at home and in the classroom.
 While in the classroom, the teacher will be there to help ensure they are on task and help answering any questions the students may have.
 Using Nicole the Math Lady will require the use of some type of internet linked device.
-The annual discounted price for Nicole the Math Lady is $50 if you order through The Green Room.
+The cost of this program is included with the cost of the class.
 Go to nicolethemathlady.com for placement tests and to find out the correct books to order.
 We know that Saxon does not fit every child's preferred learning style so, if you would like your student to use a different math curriculum during classroom math time, please make sure that you send the classwork with your student and clearly indicate to the teacher what you'd like the student to work on.
 Math time is for an hour each class day.
-Tirsa Myler Bio: Tirsa is a mother of six who has homeschooled for 17 years.
-She loves teaching and discovering the best ways to engage students using their learning style.
-She has a Bachelor of Science in Nursing and has worked as a nurse for almost 20 years.
-She thinks math is fun, but also enjoys reading, fiber arts and being outdoors.

 Tuesday/Thursday